TERROR CIRCUS (1973)

 Director: Alan Rudolph

-Three attractive showgirls (Manuela Thiess, Sherry Alberoni, Gyl Roland) are en route to Las Vegas when their Ford station wagon breaks down in the middle of the highway.
-The next morning, a seemingly pleasant fellow named Andre (Andrew Pine) offers to help out and gives them a ride back to his homestead, which accommodates a lofty barn.
+Three attractive showgirls (Manuela Thiess, Sherry Alberoni, Gyl Roland) are en route to Las Vegas when their Ford station wagon breaks down in the middle of the highway somewhere in the Nevada desert.
+The next morning, a seemingly pleasant fellow named Andre (Andrew Pine, CRYPT OF THE LIVING DEAD) offers to help out and gives them a ride back to his homestead, which accommodates a lofty barn.
 In actuality, Andre is a disturbed (and apparently contaminated) individual with a sorted history, so he imprisons the trio of travelers in the barn, chained up with a handful of other young ladies who have crossed his path.
-The women are treated like pets in a circus, and to make the situation even wackier, since the barn is right next to a nuclear test site, Andre’s father (played by producer Gerald Cormier) is a raging killer mutant who is kept locked up in a tiny shed.
+The women are treated like pets in a circus (he has an number of caged zoo animals as well), and to make the situation even wackier, since the barn is right next to a nuclear test site, Andre’s father (played by producer Gerald Cormier) is a raging killer mutant who is kept locked up in a tiny shed and is periodically let loose.

 BACK TO REVIEWS